Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • Hirudotherapy;

-• Acupuncture (blockade from a course of injections into the area of inflammation to build up worn out cartilage);
+• Acupuncture (blockade from a course of injections into the area of inflammation to build up worn-out cartilage);

-• Bischofite (stone treatment);
+• Bishofite (stone treatment);

 • Mud therapy (in specialized medical hospitals and institutions);